softwerks/softwerks.github.io/legal/privacy.md

 1. Data associated with Your account, such as Your name, address, email address, and payment information.
 2. Data about Your usage of Our website, such as Your IP address, geographical information, and how long You accessed Our website and what You viewed.
+3. Data related to Your personal profile, such as Your name or address.
-3. Data that You provide Us in the course of using Our services.
+4. Data that You provide Us in the course of using Our services.
-4. Data that You post on Our website.
+5. Data that You post on Our website.
-5. Data that You submit to Us when You make an inquiry regarding Our website or offerings.
+6. Data that You submit to Us when You make an inquiry regarding Our website or offerings.
-6. Data related to Your transactions with Us, including Your purchase of Our goods or services.
+7. Data related to Your transactions with Us, including Your purchase of Our goods or services.
 This information may include contact details and payment information.
-7. Data that You provide to Us when You subscribe to Our emails or newsletters, including Your email address and contact information.
+8. Data that You provide to Us when You subscribe to Our emails or newsletters, including Your email address and contact information.
-8. Data that You submit to Us via correspondence, such as when You email Us with questions.
+9. Data that You submit to Us via correspondence, such as when You email Us with questions.
-9. Any other data identified in this policy, for the purpose of complying with Our legal obligations, or to protect the vital interests of You or any other natural person.
+10. Any other data identified in this policy, for the purpose of complying with Our legal obligations, or to protect the vital interests of You or any other natural person.

 **INTERNATIONAL DATA**